-All students will be involved in the planning and implementation of at least one public lecture, conference or class of the Center for Process Studies (CPS) and its affiliated research entities.
-The service should meet a CPS event need, be coordinated in collaboration with CPS-affiliated staff, and improve the quality of the CPS event.
-Each student should have input in the development and/or implementation of the CPS event, using his or her academic knowledge and skills in service to CPS, and develop an understanding of the application of process thought.
-At the completion of this work, students will submit a written reflection on the service-learning experience (see the CPS service learning reflection standards attached below).
+All students will be involved in planning and implementation of at least one public lecture, conference, or class of Center for Process Studies (CPS) and its affiliated research entities.
+The service should meet a CPS event need, be coordinated in collaboration with CPS-affiliated staff, and improve quality of CPS event.
+Each student should have input in development and/or implementation of CPS event, using his/her academic knowledge and skills in service to CPS, and develop an understanding of application of process thought.
+At the completion of this work, students will submit a written reflection on the service-learning experience (see the CPS service-learning reflection standards attached below).
 CPS-affiliated staff and the faculty advisor will evaluate the student, with a final report cataloged in the student's file.
-If the student receives a "conditional pass" or "fail," CPS staff and the faculty advisor will provide written feedback to the student.
-The student is required to repeat the task until they receive a "pass" or "excellent pass."
-The service-learning component helps students to communicate the ways in which research in process studies responsibly engages matters of pressing social concern.
-This Service-Learning requirement must be completed before the student can set the date for the Oral Defense of the dissertation.
+If student receives a "conditional pass" or "fail," CPS staff and faculty advisor will provide written feedback to student.
+The student is required to repeat task until they receive a "pass" or "excellent pass."
+The service-learning component helps students to communicate ways in which research in process studies responsibly engages matters of pressing social concern.
+This Service-Learning requirement must be completed before student can set date for Oral Defense of the dissertation.